Karol-pl/Karol-pl/README.md

 # Hi there 👋

-### I'm Karol from Poland, I really enjoy learning languages and frameworks like JavaScript and React.
-Apart from programming I enjoy sports such as basketball and strength training.
+### I'm Karol and I come from Poland.
+Long story short I like programming, especially web development.
+On daily basis I work with JavaScript, NodeJS, and some basic TypeScript.
+I've got some experiences with Frameworks like Express, React, NextJS and Hugo.
+I've also used a lot of tools, that I can't even remember - but when I do I'll be back with it.
+Peace!

 <br />
 <br />